 I can categorically say that switching to a high-protein diet has had a hugely positive effect on my body composition.
-I started to count my calories back in November (yep, I count my macros pretty strictly using the Fitocracy Macros app.
-Macronutrients being the fat, protein and carbohydrate content in my foods).
-Now I know that not everyone can be faffed to count their calories, let alone dig deeper and count the macros too, it's not for everyone.
-But the biggest takeaway I can let you in on (no foodie pun intended) is that calculating my macros so a higher proportion of my calories comes from protein has enabled me to eat fewer calories but not feel hungry.
+I count my macros pretty strictly using the Fitocracy Macros app—macronutrients being the fat, protein and carbohydrate content in my foods.
+Now I know that not everyone can be faffed to count their calories, let alone dig deeper and count the macros too.
+But the biggest takeaway I can let you in on is that calculating my macros so a higher proportion of my calories comes from protein has enabled me to eat fewer calories but not feel hungry.

 I know, *mic drop.* I'll let that sink in a moment.
 I'm eating less, losing weight, building lean muscle and I'm not hungry.
 Well, okay I still snack, but I don't often get those ravenous must eat chocolate now hunger cravings I used to get come 4 p.m.
-Keep scrolling to find out why protein curbs appetite, how much protein you should be eating and how to easily track your intake on the daily.
+Here's why protein curbs appetite and how much protein you should be eating to get your fix.

 The Hunger Quasher

 Numerous studies have shown that meals high in protein help curb hunger and increase satiety between meals.
 Why?
 Well, in our bodies we have a hormone called ghrelin that is produced by cells in our gut to encourage us to eat.
 On the other hand, there is leptin produced by our fat cells and known as the satiety hormone.
 Eating a high-protein diet keeps these hormones in check.

 Protein uses up more calories to digest.
 According to Precise Nutrition, "Protein takes the most energy to digest (20-30% of total calories in protein eaten go to digesting it).
 Next is carbohydrates (5-10%) and then fats (0-3%)."